 Eligibility.
 Outright disbursements under the RCF are available to PRGT-eligible members that face an urgent balance of payments need, and where a full-fledged economic program is either not necessary (for instance because of the transitory and limited nature of the shock) or not feasible (for instance because of capacity constraints or domestic fragilities).

 Duration and repeated use.
-Financial assistance under the RCF is provided as an outright disbursement.
-The facility can flexibly accommodate both one-off disbursements to LICs facing an urgent financing need of limited duration (in particular under the shocks window), and repeated disbursements over a limited number of years, including in cases where the RCF facilitates eventual transition to an ECF arrangement.
-Repeated RCF disbursements are possible if the balance of payments need is caused by an exogenous shock or the country has established a track record of adequate macroeconomic policies.
+Financial assistance under the RCF is provided as an outright loan disbursement.
+While these disbursements are often one-off in the case of an urgent balance of payments need of limited duration (in particular under the shocks window), there is scope for repeat use.
+A repeat use of the RCF within any three-year period is possible if the balance of payments need is caused primarily by an exogenous shock or the country has established a track record of adequate macroeconomic policies.
+However, no more than two disbursements may be made in any twelve-month period.
+Repeat use of the RCF may facilitate eventual transition to an ECF arrangement.

 Access.
-Access to RCF financing is determined on a case-by-case basis, taking into account the country's balance of payments need and strength of macroeconomic policies.
-Under the RCF, access is normally limited to 25 percent of quota per year and 100 percent of quota on a cumulative basis, although augmented access limits apply under the RCF's shocks window (50 percent of quota per year and 125 percent on a cumulative basis).
+Access to RCF financing is determined on a case-by-case basis, taking into account the country’s balance of payments need, the strength of its macroeconomic policies, capacity to repay the Fund, the amount of outstanding Fund credit, and the member’s record of past use of Fund credit.
+Under the RCF, access is normally limited to 37.5 percent of quota per year and 150 percent of quota on a cumulative basis, although augmented access limits apply under the RCF’s shocks window (75 percent of quota per year and 150 percent on a cumulative basis).

-Fund support under the RCF is provided as an outright disbursement without explicit program-based conditionality or reviews.
+Fund support under the RCF is provided as an outright disbursement without ex post program-based conditionality or reviews.
 Economic policies supported under the RCF should aim at addressing the underlying balance of payments difficulties in support of the country's poverty reduction and growth objectives.

 Concessional lending terms

-Financing under the RCF carries a zero interest rate through 2016, has a grace period of 5½ years, and a final maturity of 10 years.
-The Fund reviews the level of interest rates for all concessional facilities under the PRGT every two years, with the next review expected to take place in end-2016.
+Financing under the RCF carries a zero interest rate, has a grace period of 5½ years, and a final maturity of 10 years.